 Open the device manager by searching for the device manager in the Start menu and clicking its icon.

-This will display all installed driver list, Look for your graphics card under the “display adapters.”
-You should note that the name for the graphics card will be different depending on the manufacturers.
+This will display all installed driver lists, Look for your graphics card under the “display adapters.”
+You should note that the name for the graphics card will be different depending on the manufacturer.

 Right-click on the graphics card “update driver” option.

 Select the “Search automatically for updated software driver“ option.
 Picking this option allows the computer to search for an update to your graphics card driver.
 This update is automatically installed on the laptop.